worldmaking/worldmaking.github.io/content/index.md

 ## Publications

+- Haru (Hyunkyung) Ji, Graham Wakefield. ["Inhabitat: an Imaginary Ecosystem in a Children’s Science Museum."](https://www.leonardo.info/journal-issue/leonardo/51/4) Leonardo Vol. 51, No. 4, pp. 343–348, 2018.
+(Leonardo 50th anniversary issue, SIGGRAPH 2018 special issue)
-- In press: Graham Wakefield.
+- Graham Wakefield.
 "Open Worlds: Bergson And Computational Ontology."
-In Worldmaking as Techné: Exploring Worlds of Participatory Art, Architecture, and Music, edited by Alberto de Campo, Mark-David Hosale, Sana Murrani.
-Riverside Architectural Press, 2017.
+In [Worldmaking as Techné](http://worldmakingastechne.net/): Exploring Worlds of Participatory Art, Architecture, and Music, edited by Alberto de Campo, Mark-David Hosale, Sana Murrani.
+Riverside Architectural Press, 2018.
-- In press: Charles Roberts, Graham Wakefield.
+- Charles Roberts, Graham Wakefield.
 "Tensions & Techniques in Live Coding Performance."
 In The Oxford Handbook of Algorithmic Music, edited by Roger Dean, Alex McLean.
-Oxford University Press, 2017.
+Oxford University Press, February 2018.
+- Charles Roberts, Graham Wakefield, Matthew Wright.
+"Reflections on Synthesis and Instrument Design for the Browser” and “The Web Browser As Synthesizer And Interface."
+In The NIME Reader.
+Springer Verlag, Jan 2018.
-- Haru (Hyunkyung) Ji, Graham Wakefield.
-"Biotopes Computationnels (Computational Biotopes)."
-In Stream 4 Le Paradigme du Vivant (The Paradigm of Living Systems), pp304-316.
-Philippe Chiambaretta Architecte, November, 2017.
+- Haru (Hyunkyung) Ji, Graham Wakefield. ["Biotopes Computationnels (Computational Biotopes)"https://www.pca-stream.com/fr/articles/haru-ji-graham-wakefield-biotopes-computationnels-110) In Stream 04: Les Paradoxes du vivant (The Paradoxes of the Living), pp. 304-316 Philippe Chiambaretta Architecte, Paris, November 2017.
 - Graham Wakefield, Charles Roberts.
 A Virtual Machine for Live Coding Language Design.
 Proceedings of the International Conference on New Interfaces for Musical Expression (Copenhagen, Denmark).
 2017.
 - Charles Roberts, Graham Wakefield. gibberwocky: New Live-Coding Instruments for Musical Performance.
 Proceedings of the International Conference on New Interfaces for Musical Expression (Copenhagen, Denmark).
 2017.
 - Sung-A Jang, Graham Wakefield, Sung-Hee Lee.
 "Incorporating Kinesthetic Creativity and Gestural Play into Immersive Modeling."
 In Proceedings of the 4th International Conference on Motion Computing (London, United Kingdom), 17-24.
 ACM, June, 2017.